XiaoxiaoRen-Xx/Xxszdhbczzz/critique-by-design.md

 _What patterns in the feedback emerge?
 What did you learn from the feedback?
 Based on this feedback, come up with what design changes you think might make the most sense in your final redesign._

+depends on what story I want to tell, I need to do the reduction on data interpretation if there are no dramatic changes, maybe just keeping the data for one year will be clear enough focus on proportion or just the amount of money will lead to different chart type choice

 ## Step five: build the solution

 _Include and describe your final solution here.
 It's also a good idea to summarize your thoughts on the process overall.
 When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._